arn4vz/VideoCompressorBot/README.md

 # VideoCompress
-A Telegram Video Compressor Bot By [Mayank Rajput](https://t.me/hackelite01). **This bot works for all!** No need to define each user IDs to use bot.
+A Telegram Video Compressor Bot By [ARNAV SHARMA](https://t.me/ARN4V_15). **This bot works for all!** No need to define each user IDs to use bot.
 Also works in Group.

 ### Special Features:
 - Bot's Live Status on Channel